IvanPitukh/PowerPlant_Household_Node_Backend/README.md

-Hi, I have some issues with my UpWork account, the Support blocked me, and I am not even sure what the reason is.

-Can you email me to dreamskydev@gmail.com?
-Or My Skype is live:.cid.4d7236f36c739959

-Thanks, I really wants to work with you in the long term relationship.
+Hello,

+I'm experiencing some difficulties with my UpWork account as it seems to have been blocked by Support, and I'm unsure of the reason behind it.
+I can't set up a new contract on UpWork.

+Could you please contact me via email at dreamskydev@gmail.com?
+Alternatively, you can reach me on Skype at live:.cid.4d7236f36c739959.

+Thank you.
+I'm keen on establishing a long-term working relationship with you.

+Best regards,
+Ivan

 ![image](https://github.com/IvanPitukh/PowerPlant_Household_Node_Backend/assets/145331635/8242be26-1988-4daa-969b-a64d0b1c6960)